-School Travel Plans (STPs) are a key tool used to manage traffic and transport across the borough.
-A STP is a plan that sets out how a school intends to increase levels of walking, cycling and use of public transport for the journey to and from school.
+A School Travel Plan (STP) sets out how a school intends to increase levels of walking, cycling and use of public transport for the journey to and from school.

-It is developed through a partnership involving the school, the Council (in particular transport and education), the Police, the health authority and the community.
+It is developed through a partnership involving the school, the Council (in particular Transport and Education), the health authority and the community.

 It is based on consultation and engagement with teachers, parents, pupils, governors/boards and other local people.